zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 Our next question is, Can we improve this accuracy?

 Let us create an experiment for SVM on a more simplified version of our problem.
-We will create a model of SVM that can classify a comment as either positve or negative.
+We will create a model of SVM that can classify a comment as either positive or negative.

 Below is the testing of this model.

-### Experiment 2: Testing SVM on a More Relaxed Version of the Problem
+# Experiment 2: Test SVM on More Relaxed Problem

 ```python
 vectorizer, x_train, y_train, x_dev, y_dev, x_test, y_test = data_sets.copy()